Signals of strong parity violation in deep inelastic scattering: Introduction

 We focus our interest mainly on DIS of a longitudinally polarized lepton beam off an unpolarized proton or nuclear target and we briefly discuss the case of DIS of an unpolarized lepton beam off a longitudinally polarized target.
 In the first case, a new contribution in the structure function $F_3$ appears in the pure photon-exchange channel.
 Such contribution would be non-zero only with the presence of a new strong P-violating (PV) PDF.
 In order to estimate the size of such parton density, we perform a fit to available experimental data from HERA, SLAC, and Jefferson Lab (JLab) that can be sensitive to this kind of PV effects.

 Our study could open the door for new analyses of experimental data from DIS processes with different lepton beam polarizations and charges.
-New measurements from the JLab 12 GeV program and the future Electron Ion Collider (EIC) could shed further light on the presence of deviations that could derive from a strong P violation.
+In particular, we perform impact studies of future measurements described in the Solenoidal Large Intensity Device (SoLID) program~\cite{JeffersonLabSoLID:2022iod} at JLab 12 GeV, and the future Electron Ion Collider (EIC)~\cite{AbdulKhalek:2021gbh,Boughezal:2022pmb}.